Summer Reading

 English I

-Text Needed – A Thousand Ships by Natalie Haynes
+English I CP and Honors Summer Assignment: Text needed: A Thousand Ships by Natalie Haynes

 - Odysseus